shobhakhar/HR-Project/README.md

      o Analyse the department wise turnouts and find out the percentage of employees leaving from each department
-• Build a classification model to forecast what are the attributes of people who leave the company o Build models using Decision Tree, Random Forest, Naïve Bayes and SVM techniques and find out the most accurate one.
+• Build a classification model to forecast what are the attributes of people who leave the company. o Build models using Decision Tree, Random Forest, Naïve Bayes and SVM techniques and find out the most accurate one.
 ## Data To be used:
 The dataset being used is HR_data.
 It consists of dimensions like:
  • Employee satisfaction level
  • Last evaluation
  • Number of projects
  • Average monthly hours
  • Time spent at the company
  • Whether they have had a work accident
  • Whether they have had a promotion in the last 5 years
  • Department
  • Salary
  • Whether the employee has left

 ## Tools required: RStudio
+Thank you.